suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 Trackname      :=  RecipientId
 ~~~~

-The RecipientId value choosen MUST be unique within the MOQ application.
+The RecipientId value chosen MUST be unique within the MOQ application.
 The
-RECOMMENDED way to ensure uniques would be to use certifcate fingerprint
+RECOMMENDED way to ensure uniques would be to use certificate fingerprint
 of the recipients's public key.
 The group member publishing the MLS Welcome
 message can obtain the RecipientId while processing the KeyPackage of
-the member being addded.
+the member being added.

 On receipt of the Welcome message, local MLS state is updated with the
 received MLS Welcome message to obtain the group secret for the current